marcinkuzminski/rhodecode/docs/setup.rst

 - This command runs the RhodeCode server the app should be available at the 127.0.0.1:5000.
 This ip and port is configurable via the production.ini file created in previous step
 - Use admin account you created to login.
 - Default permissions on each repository is read, and owner is admin.
 So remember to update these if needed.
+In the admin panel You can toggle ldap, anonymous, permissions settings.
+As well as edit more advanced options on users and repositories

 Setting up Whoosh full text search